neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 The changes above import the App component.
 Additionally, using Astro's [`client:load` directive](https://docs.astro.build/en/reference/directives-reference/#clientload) the code makes sure that the React application is hydrated immediately on the page.

-Let's move on to using Postgres (powered by Neon) as the vector store for your chatbot.
+Let's move on to using Postgres as the vector store for your chatbot.

 ### Initialize Postgres Vector Store in LlamaIndex

-To query and add documents to the Postgres (powered by Neon) vector store, you are going to use `PGVectorStore` class to communicate.
+To query and add documents to the Postgres vector store, you are going to use `PGVectorStore` class to communicate.
 Inside the `src` directory, create `vectorStore.ts` with the following code:

 ```tsx
 // File: src/vectorStore.ts